tantaka/ServerSideRendering/Document/Readme.txt

 3.What kind of algorithm is used?
 Check Document/figure.odp and comments in source files.
 And read also a hidden line removal document in Jim Blinn's book.

+4.Where is project site and community?
+Currently not exist.